Chill Hours: What Are They, How do I Count Them, and Why do My Fruit Trees Care?

 Luckily, there are institutions already tracking this information.

-Farmers and gardeners in most California counties have access to official data on chill hours through the Pomology Weather Service at the Fruit & Nut Research Information Center.
+Farmers and gardeners in most California counties have access to official data on chill hours through the Pomology Weather Service at the UC Davis Fruit & Nut Research Information Center.
 This service records chill hours—so you don’t have to.

 If you’re not covered by this weather service, contact your local Master Gardeners and Farm Advisors to find out your local source of chill hour information.

 As you know, trees cannot walk away if they don’t like the weather—they have to stay and suffer through it.
-Nut and fruit trees (except for citrus) need a specific number of cold hours each winter to regulate their growth.
+Nut and fruit trees (except for citrus) need a specific number of chill hours each winter to regulate their growth.

-So be sure to match your new bare root trees to your local chill hours—use the left menu at our fruit tree page and find trees sorted by chill hours.
-Look forward to an orchard that lives happily ever after.
+So be sure to match your new bare root trees’ chill requirements to your local chill hours—use the menus at our fruit tree page and find trees sorted by “Chill Hours Needed”.

 For complete orchard information see the book California gardeners rave about, The Home Orchard, written by experts from the University of California.